 Anyone, of any age, can develop the infection that causes COVID-19.

 So far, most COVID-19 cases have been in adults, but children are not immune.
-That said, most children who develop COVID-19 have mild symptoms or none at all.
+That said,

 4. COVID-19 is just like the flu

 Infection with the virus SARS-CoV-2 can cause COVID-19, an illness that can cause flu-like symptoms, such as body aches, a fever, and a cough.
 Symptoms of either COVID-19 or the flu can be mild, severe, or rarely, fatal.
 Both illnesses can also cause pneumonia.

 However, the overall profile of COVID-19 is more serious.
 Different countries have reported different mortality rates, and the case fatality rate in the U.S. appears to be around 2.6%.